WireGuard/android_kernel_wireguard/standalone/README.md

 # Standalone WireGuard Tools for Android

-This compiles and creates a tarball which you can use to install the WireGuard tools into an existing ROM via root.
+This compiles and creates a flashable which you can use to install the WireGuard tools into an existing ROM via recovery.

 ## Installation

-Type `make`, copy the resulting `.tar.gz` to your device, and as root, run `sh ./install.sh`.
-The installation should survive ROM reflashes.
+Type `make`, and then `adb sideload` the resulting zip onto your phone.